Black Mold in Air Conditioners

 Bottom Line

-Black mold growing in your air conditioning system can be a source of health issues for you and your family.
+Black mold growing in the unit in your air conditioner can be a source of health issues for you and your family.
 Once the problem has occurred, removing it can be difficult and possibly expensive.

 The best way to deal with a mold problem is to prevent it from happening in the first place.
 With a little bit of luck, these tips should prove helpful in that regard.

-If you suspect you have a black mold issue in your AC or anywhere else in your home, call Markham Services today!
+If you suspect you have a black mold issue in your air conditioner or anywhere else in your home, call Markham Services today!
 We will inspect and test possible mold growth to determine the best steps for you to take.